Split

 Château Lafite 1787

-One particularly famous bottle is said to have once belonged to Thomas Jefferson.
-It was sold in the 1980s for around US$156,000 – an absolute record at the time (Decanter article: World's most expensive bottle claimed fake as renowned collector sued ).
+A particularly famous bottle was once said to have belonged to Thomas Jefferson.
+It was sold in the 1980s for around 156,000 US dollars – an absolute record at the time (Decanter article: World’s most expensive bottle claimed fake as renowned collector sued).

-Although doubts about its authenticity arose later, this bottle remains one of the most legendary stories in the wine world.
-It demonstrates how strongly provenance and history can influence the price.
+Although doubts about its authenticity later arose, this bottle remains one of the most legendary stories in the wine world.
+It shows how strongly provenance and history can influence price.

-Pétrus is among the most sought-after wines worldwide.
-The 1961 vintage, in particular, is considered iconic.
+Pétrus is one of the most sought-after wines worldwide.
+The 1961 vintage, in particular, is considered an icon.

 Pétrus 1961

-Several bottles of this vintage fetched prices exceeding $100,000 (Decanter article: Petrus collection helps Sotheby's auction hit $9.3m sales in US ).
-The wine comes from an exceptionally good year and possesses impressive longevity.
+Several bottles of this vintage fetched prices of over 100,000 US dollars (Decanter article: Petrus collection helps Sotheby’s auction hit $9.3m sales in US).
+The wine comes from an exceptionally good year and has impressive longevity.

-Pétrus is an example of how not only age is crucial, but above all the combination of quality, reputation and demand.
+Pétrus is an example that not only age is crucial but, above all, the combination of quality, reputation, and demand.

-Some of the world's most expensive wines are also produced outside of Europe.
-In California, a winery in Napa Valley made international headlines.
+Some of the most expensive wines in the world are also produced outside of Europe.
+In California, a Napa Valley winery made international headlines.

 Screaming Eagle Cabernet Sauvignon 1992

-An imperial bottle (6 liters) of this wine was auctioned for $500,000 at a charity auction (article by Napa Valley Vintners: 20th Annual Napa Valley Wine Auction spins kaleidoscope of sensations, sets world records ).
-While the price was exceptionally high due to the charity aspect, it underscores the cult status of this wine.
+An Imperial bottle (6 liters) of this wine was auctioned at a charity auction for 500,000 US dollars (Napa Valley Vintners article: 20th Annual Napa Valley Wine Auction spins kaleidoscope of sensations, sets world records).
+Although the price was exceptionally high due to charity, it underscores the cult status of this wine.

 Screaming Eagle produces only a few hundred cases per year.
 Demand far exceeds supply, which continuously drives up prices.

-Besides Romanée-Conti, Domaine Leroy is also one of the absolute top wineries in Burgundy.
+Besides Romanée-Conti, Domaine Leroy is also one of Burgundy's absolute top wineries.

-Some of this estate's Grand Cru bottlings regularly fetch six-figure sums.
-Extreme selection in the vineyard, biodynamic cultivation, and minimal production quantities make these wines highly sought-after collector's items.
+Some Grand Cru bottlings from this house regularly fetch six-figure sums.
+Extreme selection in the vineyard, biodynamic cultivation, and minimal production quantities make these wines coveted collector's items.

 Why do collectors pay hundreds of thousands of euros?

-The world's most expensive wines are rarely opened.
-Many buyers view them as an investment or status symbol.
-A bottle can increase in value over decades – provided it is stored perfectly and its authenticity is guaranteed.
+The most expensive wines in the world are rarely opened.
+Many buyers consider them an investment or a prestige object.
+A bottle can increase in price over decades – provided it is perfectly stored and its authenticity is assured.

-There is also a psychological factor: owning something extremely rare creates exclusivity.
-Similar to works of art, it's not just about material value, but also about status and passion.
+Additionally, there is a psychological factor: owning something extremely rare creates exclusivity.
+Similar to works of art, it's not just about material value but about status and passion.

-Auction houses like Sotheby's or Christie's are central marketplaces for top wines.
-Billionaires, investors, and passionate collectors meet here.
-Record prices often result from bidding wars where emotions play a major role.
+Auction houses like Sotheby's or Christie's are central marketplaces for fine wines.
+Billionaires, investors, and passionate collectors gather here.
+Record prices often arise from bidding wars where emotions play a major role.

 Another important aspect is transparency.
-Auction prices serve as a global benchmark and influence the market value of comparable bottles.
+Auction prices serve as a global reference and influence the market value of comparable bottles.

-Are the world's most expensive wines worth their money?
+Are the most expensive wines in the world worth their money?

 This question cannot be answered objectively.
 For connoisseurs, a perfectly aged wine may be priceless.
-For investors, the increase in value is what counts.
+For investors, appreciation in value is what counts.

-The fact is: the world's most expensive wines combine exceptional quality, extreme rarity, and historical significance.
-This unique combination explains their astronomical prices.
+The fact is: the most expensive wines in the world combine exceptional quality, extreme rarity, and historical significance.
+This mixture is unique and explains the astronomical prices.

-The world's most expensive wines are a fascinating interplay of craftsmanship, history, and market mechanisms.
-Whether it's Romanée-Conti 1945, Château Lafite 1787, or Screaming Eagle 1992 – each of these bottles tells a story that extends far beyond its contents.
+The most expensive wines in the world are a fascinating interplay of craftsmanship, history, and market mechanisms.
+Whether Romanée-Conti 1945, Château Lafite 1787, or Screaming Eagle 1992 – each of these bottles tells a story that goes far beyond its contents.

 Why are some wines so expensive?

-The world's most expensive wines are usually extremely rare, come from legendary vintages, and are produced by wineries with centuries-old reputations.
-They also require perfect storage, verifiable provenance, and are in very high demand among collectors.
+The most expensive wines in the world are usually extremely rare, come from legendary vintages, and were produced by wineries with centuries of reputation.
+Added to this are perfect storage, verifiable provenance, and very high demand from collectors.

 Which wine holds the world record?

-The record price was achieved by a bottle of Romanée-Conti 1945, produced by Domaine de la Romanée-Conti, which fetched over US$500,000 at auction.
+The record price was achieved by a bottle of Romanée-Conti 1945, produced by Domaine de la Romanée-Conti, which reached over 500,000 US dollars at an auction.

 Can wine be an investment?

 Yes.
 High-quality and rare wines can increase in value over decades.
-The prerequisites are perfect storage conditions, well-known producers, and internationally sought-after vintages.
+Prerequisites are perfect storage conditions, renowned producers, and internationally sought-after vintages.

 - Winery and region